lps540/currency-javascript/README.md

 * Go to More Tools/Extensions.
 * Check "Developer mode" at the top of the Extensions page.
 * Click "Load unpacked extension...", select the directory: YOUR_PROJECT_DIR/dist.
-* Click "Launch" for the Currency app.
+* Click the "Launch" under the Currency app.